EiffelStudio-research/Eiffel-P2P/README.md

 https://github.com/eiffelhub/json was integrated and used in a separate cluster.
 The format of the different packets can be found in a separate file called Json_Client.txt

+The CONNECTION_MANAGER.connect feature must be called on both sides within the given connecting_timeout.

 4. Contents
 -----------